 Training Description:

 This training series is intended to be an introduction to all things disability.
 The sessions will build on each other and explore the ways we perceive and interact with disability both professionally and personally.
-Register for a single session, or bundle all four to save!
+The first session of this series has already taken place, but individual registration is still open for the remaining sessions!

 Presenter: Morgan Stieber